 Josh got into cycling to try and keep fit and put his name forward to take part in the BBBR13.
 Josh wanted to do the ride because Help for Heroes helped him and he wanted to give something back.
 Josh raised an amazing £0,000 and hopes that it will go towards helping another lad who is where he used to be.
 It has also made Josh realise that it’s something he wants to carry on doing.

-Josh said he misses being able to play football, this was and always will be a huge passion in his life, but since being injured Josh has achieved some coaching qualifications and now helps manage the local team which he used to play for.
+Josh says he misses being able to play football, this was and always will be a huge passion in his life, but since being injured Josh has achieved some coaching qualifications and now helps manage the local team which he used to play for.